Hakone Shrine

 Facts & Figures

-Nestled in a location overlooking the amazing Lake Ashi, you will find a Shinto shrine that can be traced back to the Heian Period (794 - 1185) known as the Hakone Shrine - also known as Hakone Gongen or Hakone Jinja.
+Nestled in a location overlooking the amazing Lake Ashi, you will find a Shinto shrine that can be traced back to the Heian Period (794 - 1185) known as the Hakone Shrine or Hakone Gongen or Hakone-jinja.
+Three gods (kami), known as the Great gods of Hakone, are enshrined here.
 The shrine is surrounded by large cedars and pines, which is partly what helps to add to the beauty and charm of the Hakone Shrine and its surroundings.
+Its most prominent feature is the huge red torii gate (Heiwa-no-torii) in Lake Ashinoko.
+A motif that is part of most calendars about Japan.
+If the weather is good you can see the red gate together with Mt.
+Fuji in the background.
+Best Ryokans in Hakone Experience the Ultimate Japanese Hospitality at a Hakone Ryokan.

-My tip: The path leading from Lake Ashi to the main shrine is a must-see during your visit.
-You will see many stone lanterns on the way up.
-You will pass through bright red gates like Dai-yon-torii.
-Do not miss the place of a traditional Japanese archery range (Kyodo).
+The path with 89 steps leading from the lake to the main shrine is my must-see recommendation during your visit.
+You will see many stone lanterns on the way up and beautiful Japanese cedar trees, some of them older than 800 years.
+You will also pass through bright red gates like Dai-yon-torii.
+Many especially young people arrive at the shrine to pray for good fortune in their relationships, others to get married or for wealth, safety during traveling, and luck in competitions.
+It is particularly popular with many local women who go there every day.
+My tip: Do not miss the place of a traditional Japanese archery range (Kyodo).

 My tips for local activities